-Moseley Forum works to improve the area for the benefit of the whole community, providing opportunities to debate and to influence issues of interest & concern.
+Moseley Forum work to improve the area for the benefit of the whole community, providing opportunities to debate and to influence issues of interest & concern.

-- To consult with the community to find out what improvements are needed, and what issues need to be discussed
+- To consult and engage with the community to understand what improvements are required and what issues need to be raised

 - To hold debates on issues affecting individuals, the wider community, businesses, and organisations in Moseley